vonalogue/practice/five_problems/README.md

 However, I chose to generate random numbers to select the next operation, opting for a brute-force approach.
 I chose to concatenate the numbers and operations first and then iterate through the resulting string to perform the operations, caching solutions and terminating the algorithm once the total number of possible solutions is reached.
+For some reason, I can't help but feel unsatisfied somewhat.